 WeChat offers people a white canvas where they can express themselves.
 It is not only organizations talking, but your peers.
 This leads to a higher level of trust toward the platform.
 Users can share what they love among themselves.
 Cyber Celebrities and companies can directly dialog with their audience.

 Social Media : the best way to reach Chinese consumers

-Social media are communication tools, that means there are good and bad ways to use them.
-Also they are not the same, WeChat and Weibo require a very different method when it comes to do community management and publishing contents.
+Social media are communication tools, which means there are good and bad ways to use them.
+Also, they are not the same, WeChat and Weibo require a very different methods when it comes to doing community management and publishing content.

 Be Social , not corporate

 Companies, especially at the beginning of the social network Marketing, are tended to be very awkward in their communication with the “buy my stuff” kind of content.
 It is not mean that you cannot do promotion, but you need to be smart about it.

 Content creators, whether it is a simple blog or a television channel earn revenue in the same way: advertising.
 And WeChat is no exception to the rule.
 Clicks ads are available from 50 000 subscribers on your account.